The complete guide to Carnarvon Gorge National Park

 Named by Major Mitchell (the explorer, not the galah!) after a medieval town in Wales noted for a great grey castle, the 298,000-hectare Carnarvon Gorge National Park is smothered in boulder-strewn creeks, prehistoric Cycads, and open Eucalypt forests.
-Located 720 km north east of Brisbane, the drawcard here is a 30 km long ravine of jaw-dropping natural beauty.
+Located 720 km north west of Brisbane, the drawcard here is a 30 km long ravine of jaw-dropping natural beauty.
 It’s a place where shallow artesian springs flood ankle deep water across the base of the gorge and towering sandstone cliffs – the youngest 27 million years old – flank its sides.
 Here and there, remnant rainforests pop into view.

 For millions of years, this special place has been a biosphere of some 200 species of birds, 60 different mammals, 22 kinds of frogs and 90 types reptiles.
 (Thankfully, none of them crocs!)
 This is Noah’s ark of the Australian bush and a place where Kingfishers swoop past tents in the morning, echidnas waddle across tracks, and platypuses play in the swimming holes, oblivious to the goggle-eyed humans watching them from the nearby banks.

 In a nutshell, Carnarvon Gorge is Queensland’s Avatar.

 Get walking.
 Carnarvon Gorge is home to a Great Walk and at least half a dozen shorter trails that take you to places like Baloon Cave and Mickey Creek Gorge.
 Check out our guide to the best day walks or read on to get the top three picks below.

 1.The Big Day Out (14 – 23km, 5 – 8 hours)